What is anxiety disorder? What are the main anxiety disorders?

 While medication can help to reduce anxiety disorder symptoms for some people, it should never be considered a cure or necessary for healthy living.
 In fact, medication has a very low success rate regarding anxiety disorder symptom reduction, and a very poor to awful record for long-term success.

-Anxiety disorders persist only because the underlying reasons aren’t properly addressed.
+Anxiety disorders persist only because the underlying reasons aren’t properly identified or addressed.

 That’s why those who take medication as their only form of treatment generally remain on medication long term, or find themselves going on and coming off over and over again.
 Unless the underlying reasons are properly addressed, anxiety almost always persists or returns.